surahman/MCQ-Platform/pkg/http/graph/resolvers/README.md

 _Request:_ The Quiz ID must be supplied in the request the URL along with the contents of the `QuizCore` in the request body.

-_Response:_ A success response containing a confirmation message and the `quiz id.

 ```graphql
 mutation {